-As you can see below, Anaplan's revenue growth has been strong over the last year, growing from quarterly revenue of $106.5 million, to $144.3 million.
+As you can see below, Anaplan's revenue growth has been very strong over the last year, growing from quarterly revenue of $114.8 million, to $155.3 million.

-Analysts covering the company are expecting the revenues to grow 21.6% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 22.4% over the next twelve months, although estimates are likely to change post earnings.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Anaplan's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 119% in Q2.
+Anaplan's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 119% in Q3.
 That means even if they didn't win any new customers, Anaplan would have grown its revenue 19% year on year.
-That is a good retention rate and a proof that Anaplan's customers are satisfied with their software and are getting more value from it over time.
+Trending up over the last year, this is a good retention rate and a proof that Anaplan's customers are satisfied with their software and are getting more value from it over time.
 That is good to see.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Anaplan's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 74.8% in Q2.
+Anaplan's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.8% in Q3.

-That means that for every $1 in revenue the company had $0.74 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is around the average of what we typically see in SaaS businesses, but it is good to see that the gross margin is staying stable which indicates that Anaplan is doing a good job controlling costs and is not under a pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.72 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Despite the recent drop this is still around the average of what we typically see in SaaS businesses.
+Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market, so it is important to track.

 Is Now The Time?